MatAtBread/nodent/README.md

 Changelog
 ==========

+12-Jan-17 v3.0.9

+- Change internal variable name to avoid an issue with rollup (see https://github.com/MatAtBread/nodent/issues/70)

 20-Dec-16 v3.0.8

 - Use arrow functions when the `es6target` option is specified.
 This generates async call sequences that run approximately 20% faster (on on V8 v5.4.x) as calls to `bind(this)` and `$asyncbind(this)` are omitted from the generated code, esepcially when `noRuntime` is also specified.